eabrodie74/mctest/README.md

 Multicast Testing Tool is compatible with Windows, Linux and Mac OS operating systems.

-Out of frustration at the absence of utilities written for Windows and Mac OS that test multicast connectivity across a PIM routed network, I decided to dive into C socket programming and learn as much as possible within one month, during which I needed a way of testing bidirectional multicast flow between Amazon's AWS cloud and bare metal.
+Out of frustration with the absence of utilities written for Windows and Mac OS that test multicast connectivity across a PIM routed network, I decided to dive into C socket programming and learn as much as possible within one month, during which I needed a way of testing bidirectional multicast flow between Amazon's AWS cloud and bare metal.
 The